CVR-Skidz/CVR-Skidz.github.io/_topics/Content/Artificial_Intelligence.md

 * An alpha value is updated on max nodes - hence alpha is the largest utility for the current node in the search.
 * A beta value is updated on min nodes - hence beta is the smallest utility for the current node in the search.
+* When nodes are in *optimal order* we can prune the most branches, minimizing the complexity of minimax algorithms.
+Optimal order occurs when for each node the best move for the player in control appears first.

 ![ab pruning](../Assets/ab_pruning.gif)